About us

 Being surrounded by such natural beauty makes us all the more committed to caring for the environment.
 We do our best to keep our energy use and footprint as light as possible.

-The house is heated and supplied with hot water through a combination of solar power and a high-efficiency wood-burning boiler.
-We also collect rainwater from the roofs in underground tanks to help nourish the vegetable garden.
+The house is heated and supplied with hot water through a combination of solar power and a high-efficiency wood-burner.
+We collect rainwater from the roofs in underground tanks to help nourish the vegetable garden.
+Our cleaning products are eco-friendly (many homemade), and our laundry dries naturally in the breeze rather than using an energy-guzzling dryer.
+We operate a policy of "reduce, reuse, repair, recycle", prioritised in that order, so you won't find straws or other single-use plastics here.

 Staying cool, naturally

-During the hot summer months, the guesthouse stays cool without the need for air-conditioning.
+During the hot summer months, the guesthouse stays cool enough without the need for air-conditioning.
 Thick stone walls insulate against the heat, while wooden shutters keep the sun out.
-In the evenings, we open up the windows to let the breeze flow through—simple, quiet, and effective.
+In the evenings, we open up the windows to let the breeze flow through—simple, quiet and effective.
+All bedrooms are also equipped with fans.

 Kuća konoba fireplace